rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

   Use [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe) for reducing the number of field values read.
 - `TimestampsRead` - the number of [`_time` fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) read during query processing.
-- `BytesProcessedUncompressedValues` - the number of uncompressed bytes for [log field values](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model), which are processed during query exection.
+- `BytesProcessedUncompressedValues` - the number of uncompressed bytes for [log field values](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model), which are processed during query execution.
 - `QueryDurationNsecs` - the duration of the query in nanoseconds.
 It can be used for calculating various rates over the query stats with the [`math` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#math-pipe).

 This pipe is useful for investigation and optimizing slow queries.